Vaquero: History

-The origins of the vaquero tradition come from Spain, beginning with the hacienda system of medieval Spain.
+The origins of the vaquero tradition come from Spain and developed extensively in what today is Mexico and the United states, beginning with the hacienda system of New Spain.
 This style of cattle ranching spread throughout much of the Iberian Peninsula, and it was later brought to the Americas.
-Both regions possessed a dry climate with sparse grass, and thus large herds of cattle required vast amounts of land in order to obtain sufficient forage.
+Both regions possessed a dry climate with sparse grass, and thus large herds of cattle required vast amounts of land to obtain sufficient forage.
 The need to cover distances greater than a person on foot could manage gave rise to the development of the horseback-mounted vaquero.

 Arrival in the Americas

-During the 16th century, the Conquistadors, and other Spanish settlers brought their cattle-raising traditions as well as both horses and domesticated cattle to the Americas, starting with their arrival in what today is Florida (then Spanish Florida), Mexico (then New Spain) and Central America.
-Among the earliest Spanish Vaqueros in the Americas were in Spanish Florida who arrived with Ponce De Leon in 1521 with their Andalusian cattle.
-The traditions of Spain were transformed by the geographic, environmental and cultural circumstances of New Spain, which later became Mexico and the Southwestern United States.
-They also developed this culture in all of western Latin America, developing the Gaucho cowboys in Argentina, Chile, Guatemala, and Peru.
-In turn, the land, and people of the Americas also saw dramatic changes due to Spanish influence.
+During the 16th century, the Conquistadors, and other Spanish settlers brought their cattle-raising traditions as well as both horses and domesticated cattle to the Americas Mexico (then New Spain) and Central America.
+The traditions of Spain were transformed by the geographic, environmental and cultural circumstances of New Spain, which later became Mexico and later the Southwestern United States.
+They also developed this culture in all of western Latin America, originating the Gauchos in Argentina, the Huaso in Chile, vaquero in Mexico, and Morochuco in Peru.
+In turn, the land and people of the Americas also saw dramatic changes due to Spanish influence.

-The arrival of horses in the Americas was particularly significant, as equines had been extinct there since the end of the prehistoric ice age.
-However, horses quickly multiplied in America and became crucial to the success of the Spanish and later settlers from other nations.
-In “Libro de Albeyteria” (1580), the Spanish-Mexican horseman and veterinarian, Don Juan Suárez de Peralta, asserted that horses were so abundant they “roamed wild in the countryside, without an owner” and that there were “horses and mares that are over twenty years old, and they die of old age without ever seeing man.”
+The arrival of horses in the Americas had profound consequences; equines had been extinct in the Americas since the end of the prehistoric ice age.
+Horses quickly multiplied in the American Continent and became crucial to the success of the Spanish and later settlers from other nations.
+In Libro de Albeyteria (1580), the Spanish-Mexican horseman and veterinarian, Don Juan Suárez de Peralta, asserted that horses were so abundant they "roamed wild in the countryside, without an owner" and that there were "horses and mares that are over twenty years old, and they die of old age without ever seeing man."

 The earliest horses were originally of Spanish, Barb and Arabian ancestry, but a number of uniquely American horse breeds developed in North and South America through selective breeding and by natural selection of animals that escaped to the wild and became feral.
 Spanish army Captain, Bernardo Vargas Machuca, wrote in 1599, that the best and finest horses were the Mexican ones, stating that they were “light and marvelously fast, they rein well and respond to punishment, without bad habits like those from here in Spain, and they breed better and stronger hooves.”

-The Mustang and other colonial horse breeds are now called "wild", but in reality are feral horses—descendants of domesticated animals.
+The mustang and other colonial horse breeds are now called "wild", but in reality are feral horses—descendants of domesticated animals.